S1:E5 “You Know How I Feel,” serial fiction and featured column, Corporeal.

 Leigh Hopkins is a writer, speaker, and educator.
 In 2010, she left a career in social policy and education reform to move to Brazil.
 There, she launched a retreat center and founded Viva Institute by rigging a satellite dish to a boulder in a banana field.

-You can read Leigh’s monthly column, “Secret Circus,” on bestselling-author Lidia Yuknavitch’s site, Corporeal Writing.
+Leigh is the Curator of “Corporeal Clamor,” and you can read her monthly column on bestselling-author Lidia Yuknavitch’s site, Corporeal Writing.
 Her essays have been published in Elephant Journal, ENTROPY Magazine, The Manifest-Station, The Philadelphia Inquirer, Viva Institute, and at LeighHereNow.
 Leigh lives in Philadelphia with her wife, a painter, and their jittery Jack Russell Terrier.